-In cases where close contact between educators and students is highly likely (such as when interacting with students with disabilities who may not be able to wear mask and/or cannot adequately socially distance), the District must provide educators with masks and face shields, and as may be necessary, medical grade masks and disposable gowns.
+Generally, the fact that a student with a disability may be unable to consistently or correctly wear a mask in school is not a basis for their exclusion from school.
+In cases where close contact between educators and students is highly likely (such as when interacting with students with disabilities who may not be able to wear mask and/or cannot adequately socially distance), the District will provide educators with masks and face shields, and as may be necessary, medical grade masks and disposable gowns.
+In addition, the District may use other mitigation strategies such as maximizing distancing, moving activities outdoors or to a well-ventilated space, and/or the use of face shields or other physical barriers in order to further protection students and staff.

-Students and staff who do not wear a mask and do not qualify for an exemption will be refused admission into the schools (and may instead be eligible for distance learning opportunities).
+Students who do not wear a mask and do not qualify for an exemption will be refused admission into the schools.
+In addition, the District reserves the right to take disciplinary action against those persons (whether students or staff) who violate these commands.